A Shipbroker is a person or entity who

 There can be an extended ‘chain’ of brokers (occasionally only one) between the two principals.

-Each broker involved in the negotiations receives a commission on the gross freight or hire earned by the ship owner.
+Each broker involved in the fixture receives a commission on the gross freight or hire earned by the ship owner.

 Various shipping business activities which now operate under the general heading of ship broking, may be divided into three main “disciplines”: